lyrasis/aspace-requests/README.md

 - Handle requests for materials as event records within ArchivesSpace.
 - Upon creating a request the requester is given a reference id.
-- The requester is given a chance to cancel the request (via link).
+- The requester is given a chance to cancel the request (via a link).
 - An agent record is created for the requester with email for correspondence.
 - Requests can be searched for, viewed and processed by staff.
 - A requests report is available to see requests within a date range (TODO).